needle-mirror/com.unity.addressables/Documentation~/SynchronousAddressables.md

 ## Performance
 It is worth noting that calling `WaitForCompletion` may have performance implications on your runtime when compared to `Resources.Load` or `Instantiate` calls directly.
 If your `AssetBundle` is local or has been previously downloaded and cached, these performance hits are likely to be negligible.
 However, this may not be the case for your individual project setup.

+All currently active Asset Load operations are completed when `WaitForCompletion` is called on any Asset Load operation, due to how Async operations are handled in the Engine.
+To avoid unexpected stalls, use `WaitForCompletion` when the current operation count is known, and the intention is for all active operations to complete synchronously.

+When using `WaitForCompletion`, there are performance implications.
+When using 2021.2.0 or newer, these are minimal.
+Using an older version can result in delays that scale with the number of Engine Asset load calls that are loading when `WaitForCompletion` is called.

 It is not recommended that you call `WaitForCompletion` on an operation that is going to fetch and download a remote `AssetBundle`.
 Though, it is possible if that fits your specific situation.

 ## Code Sample